Back to Blog

 Image

-The dance begins when you send a user to a special authorization URL.
-This isn't just any link.
-It's a precisely crafted request that tells TikTok who you are (client_key), what you want to do (scopes like video.upload), and where to send the user back after they've made a choice (redirect_uri).
-You'll also include a unique state parameter—don't skip this part, as it's a vital security measure against cross-site request forgery attacks.
+You send a user to an authorization URL that tells TikTok who you are (client_key), what you want to do (scopes like video.upload), and where to redirect them (redirect_uri).
+Include a state parameter too.
+It's a security measure against cross-site request forgery and you shouldn't skip it.

 Capturing the Authorization Code

-The most common pitfall I see here is a URI mismatch.
-Seriously, even a missing trailing slash or a difference between http and https will cause a failure.
-Double- and triple-check that the URI in your code is a 100% identical match to the one in your TikTok developer settings.
+The most common pitfall is a URI mismatch.
+Even a missing trailing slash or http vs https will cause a failure.
+The URI in your code must be a 100% identical match to what's in your TikTok developer settings.

 Exchanging the Code for an Access Token

-• refresh_token: A long-lived token you'll use to get a new access token when the current one expires.
+• refresh_token: Used to get a new access token when the current one expires.

-• expires_in: The number of seconds until your shiny new access token is no longer valid.
+• expires_in: Seconds until the access token is no longer valid.

-• open_id: The unique ID for the user who just authenticated.
+• open_id: The unique ID for the authenticated user.

 Mastering the Multi-Step Video Upload